 - Your practice website: Most patients will first encounter your practice in its online space, so your website should project how you want your practice to be assessed, both in terms of values and in terms of branding.

-- Signage and color schemes: You don’t have to go overboard with this, but patients should know precisely where they are when they walk in the door, even when your practice is in a shared professional building.
+- Signage, images and color schemes: You don’t have to go overboard with this, but patients should know precisely where they are when they walk in the door, even when your practice is in a shared professional building.
 Adding high-quality images of your office online can help patients identify your business.

 - Communications: It’s not uncommon for practices to send out a wide variety of correspondence, from emails to required paperwork.
 All of that messaging should be branded so patients feel well served by you throughout the process.